atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 J
 'He ashed her why she loade herseff •uneasy about Lumley, who was nothing to her.
 $
-Yes, but he is, " Said isle, hastily Then, finking at once, into her form'^r dejection, added, — Oh! brother! yost cannot think how he has used me."
+Yes, but he is, " Said isle, hastily Then, finking at once, into her form'^r dejection, added, --Oh! brother! yost cannot think how he has used me."
 ••
 1
 My fears are confirmed then, " re
 9
-plied he — - poor, dear, unhappy girl!
+plied he --- poor, dear, unhappy girl!
-— But tell me, Fanny, what has he done— — me, you Shall never want a friend to. vindicate yoiir cause.
+--But tell me, Fanny, what has he done----me, you Shall never want a friend to. vindicate yoiir cause.
-Make yourself easy, my dearest sister— — ^ will not only force Lumley to tell
+Make yourself easy, my dearest sister----^ will not only force Lumley to tell
 __ V
 E 4 me